-Potassium Citrate-Sodium Citrate-Citric Acid Solution
+Potassium Citrate-Sodium Citrate-Citric Acid Solution Prescribing Information

-Generic Name: potassium citrate and citric acid monohydrate
+Generic name: potassium citrate and citric acid monohydrate

-Dosage Form: oral solution
+Dosage form: oral solution

 Potassium Citrate-Sodium Citrate-Citric Acid Solution Description